brian-mcclune-nnl/ai-at-work/slides.md

 <div style="flex: 1;">

-**For Curious Colleagues:**
+**For the curious**
-- Install GitHub Copilot or similar IDE integration
+- Install GitHub Copilot on NNL Science
+- Practice with personal/learning projects before work code
 - Use it for generating comments and documentation first
-- Practice with personal/learning projects before work code

 </div>

 <div style="flex: 1;">

-**For Early Adopters:**
+**For Early Adopters**
 - Share your experiences and help establish team guidelines
 - Mentor colleagues who want to learn
 - Help identify the most valuable use cases for our work